bdav87/dev-blog-drafts/bulk-variant-form-draft.md

 ```

 To include React and mount our app on product pages, we'll need to import React and our parent component in `assets/js/app.js`.
-Include the following after `import Global from './theme/global';`:
+Include the following in `app.js`:

 **app.js**